 The TDCR counting technique uses extended dead time to prevent false counting (e.g after-pulses) and for accurate determination of the counters live time.
-The controls in the group DEAD TIME are used to set the dead time extensions. nanoTDCR has four sets of counters allowing parallel acquisition of four independent TDCR counters - combination of two dead time extensions and two coincidence windows.
-There is a check box CDT next to each dead time extension control.
-When this box is checked the TDCR counters will use the corresponding dead time extension as a common dead time (MAC3 mode).
-If the box is unchecked each PMT channel will have its own dead/live time - independent dead time IDT.
+The controls in the group DEAD TIME are used to set the dead time extensions by directly timing the desired extension in microseconds or by using the spin buttons.
+The nanoTDCR has four sets of counters allowing parallel acquisition of four Figure independent TDCR counters - combination of two dead time extensions and two coincidence windows.
+There are two modes of operation CDT (common dead time) and IDT (individual dead time).
+When the CDT is selected the TDCR counters will use the corresponding dead time extension similar to MAC3 module.
+If the IDT is selected each PMT channel will have its own dead/live time.